 No personal electronic devices (phones, iPods, or watches, fitness trackers, etc. with camera or communication capabilities) may be used during the school day unless with express prior approval by administration for class use only, as requested by a teacher.
+The school is not responsible for a missing or stolen item which has been confiscated.
+Any fines collected will go towards the school activity account for activities that directly benefit all students at the school.

 All devices must be turned off at all times during the school day.
 They must remain in the students' backpacks for the entire duration of the school day.
 All communication between students and parents must go through the office during the school day.
 If at any time a student's device is seen or heard by any staff member, it will be confiscated and kept in the office.

 - First offense: The device will be returned only to a parent or guardian at the end of the school day. - Second offense: The device will be returned only to a parent or guardian at the end of the second school day.
 If confiscated on a Friday, it will be returned at the end of the school day on the following Monday. - Third offense: The device will be returned only to a parent or guardian at the end of the second school day along with a fine of \$50.
+The device

-The device will not be returned until the fine is paid in full and not before the end of the second school day.
-If confiscated on a Friday, it will be returned at the end of the school day on the following Monday. - Fourth offense: The device will be returned only to a parent or guardian at the end of the school day after a period of two weeks or 10 school days when one of the following two conditions are met (administration reserves the right to choose one option over the other depending on circumstances of the violation and the age/maturity of the child): - o \$75 fine plus a 500-word essay on the beneficial and harmful uses of technology - o \$100 fine
+- will not be returned until the fine is paid in full and not before the end of the second school day.
+If confiscated on a Friday, it will be returned at the end of the school day on the following Monday. - Fourth offense: The device will be returned only to a parent or guardian at the end of the school day after a period of two weeks or 10 school days when one of the following two conditions are met (administration reserves the right to choose one option over the other depending on circumstances of the violation and the age/maturity of the child): - \$75 fine plus a 500-word essay on the beneficial and harmful uses of technology - o \$100 fine - After the fourth offense: Students are not allowed to bring their own device to school unless approved by the principal.
+The principal will assign a violation according to the offense.